 Sony has been making waterproof devices, especially the Xperia Z series, for years.
 Personally, I have stopped relying on the waterproof technology used in modern smartphones since my Xperia Z3 made its way to the world of the dead shortly after I dipped it into a bucket of water to test Sony’s claim that the Z3 is waterproof.
 It happened the same day I purchased the device, and by refusing to replace or repair my new phone, the service center added more salt to my wound.
-I owned the Galaxy S6 Edge in the past and currently, have the S7 Edge, but never did I gather the guts to test any of them.
+I used to have the Galaxy S6 Edge, S7 Edge, and the S8 Plus in the past and currently, have the S9 Plus, but never did I gather the guts to test any of them.

 Actually, water is the biggest enemy of electronic gadgets and making a phone that can survive inside water, even to a certain duration and pressure, is not an easy job.
 Since it’s impossible to imagine a smartphone without stereo speakers, microphone, earphone pin socket and charging port, it’s also hard to imagine a phone with no holes.

-Samsung has made heavy use of gaskets, sticky adhesives, and seals on the Galaxy S7/S7 Edge to protect the internal components from letting water or moisture inside the device.
+Samsung has made heavy use of gaskets, sticky adhesives, and seals on the Galaxy S7/S7 Edge, Galaxy S8/S8 Plus, Galaxy S9/S9 Plus and Note 9 to protect the internal components from letting water or moisture inside the device.
 As for the speakers, Samsung has fitted mesh grille for keeping water out.
-To save the device from a possible short-circuit the power jack on the Galaxy S7 are powered by software that gives it the signal to stop responding.
+To save the device from a possible short-circuit the power jack on the Galaxy devices are powered by software that gives it the signal to stop responding.

 Now here’re some instructions from Samsung as mentioned in the device manual.

-If you have recently exposed your Galaxy S7 to water and have been encountering “Moisture Detected” error when you try to charge it, below are a few tips that you should try to fix the issue.
+If you have recently exposed your Galaxy S7, Galaxy S8, Galaxy S9 or Note 9 to water and have been encountering “Moisture has been detected” error when you try to charge it, below are a few tips that you should try to fix the issue.

 The error pops up, especially when the sensor detects any moisture inside the charging port.
 As I said above, this is a safety measure by the OEM to protect the device from short-circuiting.
 To some, it might sound like a sensible safeguard, while for some it might be the point that defeats IP68 certification.

-Anyway, given below are a few handy tips to get the moisture out of your device and fix the Moisture Detected Error issue on Samsung Galaxy S7 and Note 7.
+Anyway, given below are a few handy tips to get the moisture out of your device and fix the Moisture Detected Error issue on Samsung Galaxy phones.

-- The first thing you should try is to wipe your S7 or S7 Edge with a smooth cotton cloth properly and then shake it with the charging port facing down to remove any excess water inside the USB port.
+- The first thing you should try is to wipe your S7/S8/S9/Note 9 with a smooth cotton cloth properly and then shake it with the charging port facing down to remove any excess water inside the USB port.

 - Use a vacuum cleaner to suck all the ports: charging port, speaker, aux port, earpiece speaker, buttons any holes.
 Doing so might fix the “moisture detected” error on your S7.